VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 How good are these models?
 Let's use the ROUGE metric to compare the performance of a LoRA fine-tune model to both an original base model and a full fine-tuned version.
 As an example, let's focus on fine-tuning the FLAN-T5 for dialogue summarization.

-The FLAN-T5-base model has had an initial set of full fine-tuning carried out using a large instruction data set.
-First, let's set a baseline score for the FLAN-T5 base model and the summarization data set we discussed earlier.
+The FLAN-T5-base model has had an initial set of full fine-tuning carried out using a large instruction dataset.
+First, let's set a baseline score for the FLAN-T5 base model and the summarization dataset we discussed earlier.
 Here are the ROUGE scores for the base model where a higher number indicates better performance.

 ![sample_rouge_for_fft_vs_lora_ft](img/sample_rouge_for_fft_vs_lora_ft.png)